 Is AuDHD really a thing?

 Yes.
-Among the many reasons it’s rarely known just how much more related ADHD and Autism is than what was previously thought is that before the publication of the DSM-5, getting an ADHD diagnosis ruled out an Autism diagnosis, and getting an Autism diagnosis ruled out an ADHD diagnosis.
+Among the many reasons it’s rarely known just how much more related ADHD and Autism are than what was previously thought is that, before the publication of the DSM-5, getting an ADHD diagnosis ruled out an Autism diagnosis, and getting an Autism diagnosis ruled out an ADHD diagnosis.

-At the time of writing, it’s only been a decade since both conditions were even allowed to be diagnosed in the same person.
-In medical establishment years, a decade is not a lot, therefore the amount of overlap and co-occurrence is still not well known.
+At the time of writing, it’s only been barely a decade since both conditions were even allowed to be diagnosed in the same person.
+In medical establishment years, a decade is not a lot; therefore, the amount of overlap and co-occurrence is still not well known.

-The situation is slowly improving, thankfully, as swathes of adults have been (rightly) getting their previously missing diagnosis, filling out the picture.
+The situation is slowly improving, thankfully.
+Swathes of adults have been (rightly) getting their previously missing diagnosis, filling out the picture.
 As usual, adults with decades of lived experience of themselves and their neurodivergence are leading the charge in raising awareness of AuDHD.
-That said, the goal is not to have AuDHD entered into the medical lexicon, but more rather to spread the word that people with one neurodivergent diagnosis can and should look outside their diagnosis if they are experiencing traits that don’t neatly fit the condition they were diagnosed with.
+That said, the goal is not to have AuDHD entered into the medical lexicon, but rather to spread the word that people with one neurodivergent diagnosis can and should look outside their diagnosis if they are experiencing traits that don’t neatly fit the condition they were diagnosed with.

 How AuDHD is used in language